2025 Formula One World Championship: Drivers

-Testing of previous cars
+Cars

-The sporting regulations introduced stricter limitations on "testing of previous cars" (TPC), defined as cars designed and constructed to the technical regulations of any of the three championships run from 2 to 4 years prior to the current championship.
-A cap of twenty days was imposed on TPC activities, with championship drivers restricted to a maximum of 1,000 kilometres (620 mi) across four days of testing.
-Testing was permitted at any circuit holding FIA Grade 1 or FIA Grade 1T license, but with specific restrictions relating to testing on the circuits included on the current year's calendar (namely, it was prohibited at circuits scheduled to host a race within sixty days of the test, or if the circuit was not used in the previous season at all or if it was deemed by the FIA to have undergone significant modifications since its use in the previous season).
+The sporting regulations introduced limitations on "testing of previous cars" (TPC).
+Teams would only be allowed to test using cars that had competed between two and four seasons "preceding the year of the Championship."
+A cap of twenty days was imposed on TPC activities, with championship drivers restricted to a maximum of 1000 km across four days of testing.
+Testing was permitted at any circuit holding FIA Grade 1 or FIA Grade 1T license, but with specific restrictions relating to testing on the circuits included on the current year's calendar.
+(Note: Testing at "circuit[s] hosting [...] the Championship" was prohibited under three conditions.
+Firstly, if the circuit was due to host a Formula One race within 60 days of the test.
+Secondly, if the track had not been used in the previous season (i.e. for testing taking place in 2025, teams could not test at a track from the 2025 calendar if the venue had not also been used in 2024).
+Thirdly, if it were deemed by the FIA that the circuit had undergone significant modifications since the previous season.)

-Qualifying contingencies
+Following concerns raised during the 2024 Canadian Grand Prix, where Sergio Pérez controversially returned to the pits to avoid a safety car deployment, helping teammate Max Verstappen win the race, the FIA has introduced a new regulation to prevent severely damaged cars from attempting to return to the pits.
+Previously, drivers could navigate back to the garage even if their cars were damaged and posed a safety risk to others on track.
+The updated rule allowed the race director to instruct teams to retire a car if it has substantial structural damage or a critical failure that could endanger others or hinder competition.
+In such cases, the driver must pull over at the nearest safe location rather than continue to the pit lane.

+Starting procedures

-The sporting regulations now include specific provisions for setting the starting grid in the event that qualifying sessions for either the sprint or the main race are cancelled.
-In such cases, the starting grid will be determined based on the Drivers' Championship standings.
+The sporting regulations included specific provisions for setting the starting grid in the event that qualifying sessions for either the sprint or the main race were cancelled.
+In such cases, the starting grid would be determined based on the Drivers' Championship standings.
 Previously, when a qualifying session could not be held, the starting order was left entirely to the discretion of the stewards.
-If the championship standings cannot be used to determine the grid, the decision remains at the discretion of the race stewards.
+If the championship standings could not be used to determine the grid, the decision remains at the discretion of the race stewards.

-Starting grid formation

-The protocol for closing up the grid when some cars do not make it to the start of a race was amended following the starting grid formation for cars withdrawn before the start of the 2024 São Paulo Grand Prix.
-The final grid will now be determined one hour before the start of the race.
-Cars that are withdrawn up to 75 minutes before the start will not be included in the final grid, and the following cars will all move up the relevant positions.
+The protocol for closing up the grid when cars do not make it to the start of a race was amended.
+The final grid would now be determined one hour before the start of the race.
+Cars that are withdrawn up to 75 minutes before the start would not be included in the final grid, and the following cars would all move up the relevant positions.
+Previously, this timeline was longer.